idvorkin/idvorkin.github.io/_td/irl.md

 - A chance to get some analytic analysis over my emotions.
 - A cathartic release
 - Access to a less distorted (it's still subject to my inputs) view of my reality.
-- An early reminder for when my world view is getting both too positive, and too negative.
+- An early reminder for when my worldview is getting both too positive, and too negative.
-- Coaching on relationship based discussion
+- Coaching on relationship-based discussion
 - A constant reminder of the importance of my emotional health
 - A historical reminder of previous states